michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0056.md

 ### Definition
 - adj: disposed or willing to comply
 ### Family
+- compliant: compliantly, noncompliant+
+- compliance: compliances
-compliant: compliantly, noncompliant+;compliance: compliances;comply: compliance, compliancy, compliant, complied, complies, complying;noncompliant: noncompliance, noncompliants
+- comply: compliance, compliancy, compliant, complied, complies, complying
+- noncompliant: noncompliance, noncompliants
 ### Examples
 - “Porridge,” Mr. Meyer asserted crisply, “is even more compliant with the idea.
 Comfort food.
 Comfort food and hygge must be coinciding.”
 - The man was compliant and did not struggle with officers, but officers noted the man appeared “unhealthy” and “sluggish,” Booth said.